mitermayer/atlaspack/docs/rust-migration/epics/plugin-migration-core-plugins/README.md

 ## Definition of Done

 - Core transformers and the default resolver have Rust-backed implementations.
+(Note: `xml` and `webmanifest` transformers are deferred/low-priority and remain JS-based.)
 - Bundlers, packagers, and the default namer have Rust plugin implementations.
 - Extended plugin parity fixtures exist for core plugins.